Published June 28, 2024

 Opportunity user survey

 The questions alternate between positive and negative inquiries, gauging how successful the product was at establishing good emotions and avoiding user pain points.
-The data output from these 10 questions is placed into the same formula used on the tried and tested SUS method.
+The data output from these 10 questions is placed into the same formula used for the tried-and-tested SUS method.

 The Gravity Score method produces a single data point to compare future iterations against, such as the 66 achieved in the first round of testing on the Audience page.